Best Price Promise

 London Kings Cross to Glasgow Queen Street train times

-From London Kings Cross to Glasgow Queen Street, take the fastest train in 5h 10m, typically 5h 37m.
-Daily, 43 trains depart from London Kings Cross, with the first at 05:48 and the last at 23:33.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from London Kings Cross to Glasgow Queen Street on the fastest train in 5h 10m, usually 5h 38m.
+Every day, 47 trains leave from London Kings Cross, starting at 05:48 and ending at 23:25.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 Wed